 Northern climates mean deeper pole embedment to combat frost heave.
 Frost heave creates an upward thrust or deforming of the soil near the grade and below grade up to several feet.

-Soil that is sandy, has clay content, or includes silt does not have the load bearing capacity of gravel and rocky soil.
+Soil that consists of clay or silt does not have the load bearing capacity of sandy, gravel and rocky soil.

 It is always a good idea to check with local authorities about soil consistency in your county.
 Some areas have very consistent soil while others fluctuate wildly.